-This flowchart shows how to identify private domestic premises, and some of the documents that you would need to prove the premises requirement.
-It is a basic overview and you should read this in conjunction with the ECO2 Order, ECO2 Guidance and this guidance note.
+This flowchart shows how to identify private domestic premises, and some of the documents that you need to prove the premises requirement.
+It is a basic overview and you should read this in conjunction with the ECO2 Order, ECO2t Guidance: Delivery and this guidance note.